 You are here because you need a writer.
 Someone who understands that your expertise is your priority, who knows that you don’t have time to write all the things.
 And perhaps you aren’t quite sure which things to write.

 In the discipline of theatre improvisation (and indeed all forms of improv), there is a technique called ‘yes, and’; an actor links a new line onto one that’s just been said, in a demonstration of true empathy.
 Improvisation demands mastery of listening and ample imagination to take the other actor’s line – and the audience – to the next level.
-My way of working is to silently slip into clients’ minds and channel their ideas into words that marry with their authenticity, to reach their stakeholders.
+My way of working is to silently slip into clients’ minds with compassionate curiosity, and channel their ideas into words that marry with their authenticity, to reach their stakeholders.

 Yes, and – want to buy me coffee?

 Okay, I am trying to cut back.
 But – for the price of a regular flat white, you’ll help me spend more time writing autonomous prose and poetry pieces.
 Become a Poetry and Prose Patron!
 Donate, now.

 Jane Hardjono | firstname.lastname@example.org | +64 021 238 3077 | Hillsborough, Christchurch | New Zealand